 Upon review of the PTAB’s decision by the Federal Circuit, the court held that the interpretation of the claim given by the PTAB was an unreasonably broad interpretation and remanded the case back to the PTAB for further consideration based on the new claim construction.

 In particular, the patents involved in the Inter Partes Review were directed to methods for effectively securing credit card purchases by minimizing merchant access to credit card numbers.
-The primary limitation at issue in the claim was the “single merchant” limitation.
+The primary limitation in the method claim at issue in the claim was the “single merchant” limitation.

 PTAB interpretation of “single merchant” limitation